Police bust illegal gambling operation at Gwinnett County bar

-DULUTH, Ga. — Police raided a Gwinnett County bar this month that was suspected of being the site of illegal gambling.
+DULUTH, Ga. — Police raided a Gwinnett County bar that was suspected of being the site of illegal gambling.

-Gwinnett County officials conducted a search warrant on September 11 at the Royal Flush Bar and Grill on Pleasant Hill Road in unincorporated Duluth.
+Gwinnett County officials conducted a search warrant on Sept.11 at the Royal Flush Bar and Grill on Pleasant Hill Road in unincorporated Duluth.

 During the raid, police said they found more than $50,000 in cash, along with gambling-related paraphernalia and other evidence.

-Authorities have issued arrest warrants for the three owners of the business, 56-year-old Michael Kim, of Duluth, 52-year-old Ingram Boykins, of Lawrenceville, and 56-year-old Robert Utes, of Jefferson.
+Authorities issued arrest warrants for the three owners of the business, Michael Kim, 56, of Duluth, Ingram Boykins, 52, of Lawrenceville, and Robert Utes, 56, of Jefferson.
 Officials said they are currently wanted.

 Gwinnett Police arrested the following for illegal gambling, including five employees and 13 customers: